 But not all of us generate income from our online presence.
 Of course, some must remain the ones to consume, because otherwise, this entire theory would collapse.
 But among these is where the struggle gets real.
 We don’t admit it, but we want out.
 I want out.
 I am frustrated and tired of this game of social media.

 If I want that online attention, I must make sure I give some to others first.
 I really try to educate myself not to expect something in return for what I have and want to offer, but as days pass, I can’t see too many ways out of this.
 Either my content is completely crap, or I am getting what I offered.
 Usually, you’re getting less.
 If you really want to count the numbers.

-If I don’t put in the hours, the effort, my creativity in, it’s like dumping a shit in the middle of the road and everyone else will just go around it.
+If I don’t put in the hours, the effort, the creativity, it’s like dumping a shit in the middle of the road and everyone else will just go around it.
 And life goes on.
-You wither commend on other people’s things or you don’t exist.
+You either comment on other people’s things or you don’t exist.
 Likes are not enough.
 Anymore.
 They used to pump the ego, but now it doesn’t work anymore.
 Especially since all the marketing departments and agencies are stressing themselves to death about engagement.

 And now I ask myself, what’s in it for me?
 I spend hours on end to craft my content, and that’s when my expectations raise so high, I can’t even explain.
 But when the numbers come or don’t most of the times, I fall and I fall hard.
 I don’t like to compare, especially myself, but I’ve seen others and their craft sucks big time compared to mine.
 So what’s the matter?
 Do I really such?
 Do I still need to learn more about how the games of social media works?

 Starting today, I decide to be happy.
 I don’t care about the truth about social media.
 I’m not waiting for anything special to happy to be happy with myself.
 I am happy right now, and if something doesn’t help me containing this state or it alters my happy vibes, I just get away from it.
 Life’s too short to spend my hours on Instagram.